ahmedmagdy492/Woki-Toki/README.md

 # Main Components
 - GTK+4 as a UI framework
-- Audio recording and playing using SDL2
+- Audio recording and playing using [Not Yet Determined]
 - Networking using barkely sockets on linux and winsock2 on windows
 - Threading using pthread on linux and processthreadsapi on windows